TeoMendoza/PedalogicalDocs/docs/On Boarding.md

     AssistantProfessor,
     TeachingAssistant,
     AssociateProfessor
 }
 ```

 What we have defined here are two classes with a relationship.
-In english, you could say that a company has many workers, while a single worker only has one company.
-This relationship is intuitively understood by you, the human, but it's not as clear to the computer, it wants to know exactly what the relationship is, to be able to throw errors if something breaks that relationship.
-This is why databases are called "relational".
-In this case, this is a One To Many Relationship.
-To define this, go to the ApplicationDbContext.cs file, it's path should be AiTutor/Data/ApplicationDbContext.cs.
-Add this code to the bottom, below all the existing code.
+In plain terms, a company has many workers, while a single worker only has one company.
+Humans understand this intuitively, but the computer requires explicit instructions about these relationships so it can enforce them and throw errors when the rules are broken.
+This is why databases are called relational.

+In this case, the relationship is **One to Many**.
+To define this relationship, go to the `ApplicationDbContext.cs` file located at `AiTutor/Data/ApplicationDbContext.cs`.
+Add the following code to the bottom of the file, beneath the existing code:

 ```csharp
 public DbSet<Company> Companies => Set<Company>();